castorini/anserini/README.md

 done
 ```

+You can verify the results by examining the log files in `logs/`.

-For the other models, modify the above command as follows:
+For the other models, modify the above commands as follows:

 | Key | Corpus                          | Checksum                           | `MODEL`         |
 |:----|:--------------------------------|:-----------------------------------|:----------------|